side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Check for Other Drug-Drug & Drug-Food Interactions

-Based upon its efficacy and, now that it’s available as a generic practically everywhere, cost, citalopram is one of, if not the most-prescribed antidepressant on the planet.
+CommentsIts efficacy, lack of drug-drug interactions with anything involving CYP2D6 & CYP3A4/5 (i.e. half the meds on the planet) and, now that it’s available as a generic practically everywhere, cost, makes it one of, if not the most-prescribed antidepressant on the planet.
 It’s certainly the most-prescribed, and usually the first-prescribed for MDD wherever it’s available.
 Unless your symptoms scream something else (e.g. anhedonia and the inability to figure out how to go about getting out of bed, in which case Wellbutrin would probably work better), citalopram should be the first antidepressant you’re prescribed.
-Unless your insurance covers Lexapro, in which case you may as well get the med that works a little faster and sucks a little less than Celexa.
+Unless your insurance covers Lexapro and you’re not taking a drug that interacts with it, you may as well get the med that sometimes works a little faster and sucks a little less.

 - Australian Cipramil PI